culvertsoft/mgen/README.md

 MGen is a toolkit for source code generation and creating data models that are easy to use and communicate with other software, across language-, version- and system barriers.

 Inspired by [Protocol Buffers](https://code.google.com/p/protobuf/ "sometimes called protobuf"), [Thrift](http://thrift.apache.org/), [Avro](http://avro.apache.org/), [ICE](http://www.zeroc.com/ice.html "Internet Communications Engine"), [HLA](http://en.wikipedia.org/wiki/High-level_architecture_(simulation) "High level architecture"), [WtDbo](http://www.webtoolkit.eu/wt/), mgen aims to reduce the work required to build, maintain and extend cross-language data models.

-This is done by defining models in an extendable [IDL](http://en.wikipedia.org/wiki/Interface_description_language "IDL on Wikipedia") and generating source code that feel simple, natural and fast enough to use in application and library code.
+MGen models are defined in an extendable [IDL](http://en.wikipedia.org/wiki/Interface_description_language "IDL on Wikipedia") and the MGen compiler produces code that is simple and fast enough to use as the internal model for many applications - and where required, you can always extend or add new code generators through the compiler's plugin architecture.

 MGen's own source code is designed to be customizable: IDL parsers, code generators, runtime libraries can all be extended and/or replaced.
 There is nothing stopping you from plugging in protobuf IDL parser, thrift wire protocol serializer, and adding custom functionality to any of the supplied code generators, or attach a code generator for your own proprietary system.